-1. Ciudad Colonial – Ciudad Colonial translated to Colonial City, is located in Santo Domingo, the capital of the Dominican Republic.
-Once an old European settlement, this enchanting city has since transformed into a lively place filled with restaurants, museums, parks, and beautiful architecture to admire and peruse on the cobblestone streets.
+1. Ciudad Colonial – Ciudad Colonial is located in Santo Domingo, the Dominican Republic’s capital.
+Once an old European settlement, this enchanting city has since transformed into a lively place.
+It is now filled with restaurants, museums, parks, and beautiful architecture along its cobblestone streets.

-3. Gazcue – Bordering Zona Colonial (the Colonial Zone), Gazcue stands, dotted with historic buildings, hotels, and restaurants that fringe the streets, marking Gazcue as one of the oldest neighborhoods in Santo Domingo.
-Its enriched architecture makes Gazcue a picture-worthy place to meander through.
+3. Gazcue – Bordering Zona Colonial (the Colonial Zone).
+Gazcue proudly showcases its historic buildings, hotels, and restaurants that line the streets.
+Furthermore, it holds the distinction of being one of the oldest neighborhoods in Santo Domingo.
+Owing to its enriched architecture, Gazcue undoubtedly presents itself as a picture-worthy place for visitors to meander through.

-5. Catedral Primada de las Américas – Located near the heart of the colonial city, Catedral Primada de las Américas stands.
-It’s most notably known for being the place where the remains of Christopher Columbus were discovered in the nineteenth century.
-A tour of the cathedral reveals a collection of artworks, arched ceilings, and various hidden rooms within the cathedral.
+5. Catedral Primada de las Américas – Standing as an iconic landmark in the heart of the colonial city, the Catedral Primada de las Américas has gained fame as the location where Christopher Columbus’s remains were unearthed in the nineteenth century.
+Upon embarking on a tour of the world’s oldest cathedral, visitors are greeted with an impressive collection of artworks, arched ceilings, and hidden rooms.

-8. Iglesia Nuestra Señora de Las Mercedes – Iglesia Nuestra Señora de Las Mercedes is one of many significant churches located in Santo Domingo’s Colonial Zone.
-The church was initially built to spread Catholicism throughout the Dominican Republic, but in present day, it is a historic tourist site.
+8. Iglesia Nuestra Señora de Las Mercedes – is one of the many significant churches located in Santo Domingo’s Colonial Zone.
+The church was initially built to spread Catholicism throughout the Dominican Republic.
+In the present day, it is a historic tourist attraction you shouldn’t miss.

 13. Puerta del Conde – Puerta del Conde is an arched entryway to La Ciudad Colonial.
 It was where one of the Dominican Republic’s founding fathers raised a flag marking the nation’s independence.

-14. Hospital San Nicolas de Bari – Despite its crumbled appearance, the Hospital San Nicolas de Bari, it is still an incredibly interesting historic site to visit in the Dominican Republic.
+14. Hospital San Nicolas de Bari – Despite its crumbling appearance, this hospital is still an incredibly interesting historic site to visit.
 It is known to be one of the oldest hospitals in Santo Domingo.

 Go Shopping in Santo Domingo

-15. The Kahkow Experience – The Kahkow Experience welcomes visitors to explore and learn a part of the history of the Dominican Republic’s profitable cocoa industry.
-Savor the rich flavors of this sweet experience through an immersive museum and factory tour all-in-one.
+15. The Kahkow Experience – It welcomes visitors to learn a part of the history of the Dominican Republic’s profitable cocoa industry.
+Additionally, visitors can savor the rich flavors of chocolate through an immersive museum and factory tour all in one.

-17. Mercado Modelo – Meander the stalls of Mercado Modelo, a sweeping market near Colonial City filled with vendors selling a variety of commodities like delicious fruits, jewelry, handmade crafts, and more.
+17. Mercado Modelo – Stroll through the stalls of Mercado Modelo, a large market near Colonial City.
+A place filled with vendors selling a variety of commodities like delicious fruits, jewelry, handmade crafts, and more.

-18. Calle El Conde – Spread over a couple blocks, located in the Colonial City of Santo Domingo, Calle El Conde is a lively street filled with restaurants and shopping areas, wonderful for a stroll in this historic city.
+18. Calle El Conde – A couple of blocks long in Santo Domingo’s Colonial City.
+Calle El Conde is a bustling street lined with restaurants and shops.
+A lovely place to stroll in this historic city.

 See a Show in Santo Domingo

-19. Teatro Guloya – Don’t forget to stop by Teatro Guloya, a small independent theater dedicated to putting on plays, plus hosting workshops for all to enjoy.
+19. Teatro Guloya – Don’t forget to stop by Teatro Guloya, a small independent theater dedicated to putting on plays and hosting workshops for all to enjoy.

-21. Teatro Nacional Eduardo Brito – Recline in classic red velvet seating at the Teatro Nacional Eduardo Brito, a theater inside Plaza de la Cultura.
+21. Teatro Nacional Eduardo Brito – Relax in classic red velvet seating at a theater inside Plaza de la Cultura.
 Teatro Nacional Eduardo Brito hosts plays, live orchestra events, and performances.

-22. Centro Dominico-Aleman – The Centro Dominico-Aleman is a cultural center, filled with German-Dominican culture.
-Located in the Colonial Zone and where cultures mingle, this center exudes a welcoming atmosphere, hosting festivals, concerts, art exhibitions, and much more.
+22. Centro Dominico-Aleman – The Centro Dominico-Aleman is a cultural center filled with German-Dominican culture.
+It is located in the Colonial Zone, where cultures mingle.
+This center exudes a welcoming atmosphere, hosting festivals, concerts, art exhibitions, and much more.

-23. Palacio de Bellas Artes – Experience the splendor of Palacio de Bellas Artes, home to many artistic functions, plays, ballet performances, and concerts.
+23. Palacio de Bellas Artes – Experience the splendor of the Palacio de Bellas Artes.
+A home to many artistic functions, plays, ballet performances, and concerts.
 Its gardens encase the classical architecture in a beautiful array of elegance and grandeur.